Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Princeton Review GMAT Prep Course

 In addition, the content covered is crazy comprehensive and covers even the most remote problem types.
-While the quality of their video-based lessons was underwhelming with lackluster explanations and poor production value, the course structure around the videos was about the most robust we have seen.
+While the quality of their video-based lessons was lacking with weaker explanations and poor production value, the course structure around the videos was about the most robust we have seen.

-In addition to the online content, Princeton delivers some top-notch live classes with instructors that are masters of their craft.
+In addition to the online content, Princeton delivers some top-notch live classes with instructors that we found to be gurus.
 The lessons were thorough and thoughtfully planned, with great use of example problems.

 Overall, Princeton Review did not disappoint, even with high expectations to begin with.
 If you’re looking for a proven test prep formula at a reasonable rate, Princeton Review may be a solid fit.